s0umitra/CCLP3-Color-Identifier/README.md

 This is a Color-Identifier based on tensorflow and keras.

-- Input color images are to be placed in input folder
+- Input images are to be placed in input folder
 - Images are to be of 200x200 resolution